mitchasdf/Baba-Is-You-Level-Pack/README.md

 # Baba-Is-You-Level-Pack
 An open-source level pack for baba is you.

 Though it has 8 zones placed in the overworld map with an intended theme for each, only the first zone is finished at the moment.
+That is; 7 levels plus a prelude level.

 After downloading the baba_has_journey folder, copy it into your Worlds folder.
 Example:
 C:\Program Files (x86)\Steam\steamapps\common\Baba Is You\Data\Worlds\ (here)